juju/docs/src/en/charms-exposing.md

 By design, Juju operates a very secure environment for deploying your applications.
 Even if you have deployed applications, they won't be publicly available unless you explicitly make them so.
-To allow public access to applicationss, the appropriate changes must be made to the cloud provider firewall settings.
+To allow public access to applications, the appropriate changes must be made to the cloud provider firewall settings.
 As the procedure for doing this varies depending on your cloud, Juju helpfully abstracts this into a single command, `juju expose <applicationname>`.